Croatian Air Force Legion: Bomber operations

+Croatia

-Fighter operations over Croatia 1944-45
+Fighter operations

-In early 1944 the squadron was redesignated 1./(Kroat.)JG but remained in the Crimea on the Eastern Front.
+In early 1944, the squadron was redesignated 1./(Kroat.)JG, but remained in the Crimea on the Eastern Front.
 Around the same time two new units were formed to defend the airspace over Croatia.
 The crews for 2. u.
 3. Staffel were drawn from Croatian pilots who had recently completed an A/B course at a German flight school in Bohemia followed by a Bf 109 fighter school in France.
 They returned to Croatia in early January 1944 and were assigned to Velika Gorica where the two Staffeln were to be formed.
 Plans to outfit the Staffeln with Bf 109s were canceled, and at the end of January the pilots of the 2.
 Staffel (2./(Kroat.)JG) went to Italy to collect around a dozen Macchi C.202s and Fiat G.50s.
 The 3.
 Staffel was an operational training squadron, also known as 3./(Kroat.)JG and equipped with Macchi C.200 and Fiat CR.42 Falco fighters.
 All these aircraft retained their Luftwaffe markings whilst in service with the unit.

 After a period of operational conversion, the squadrons commenced operations against the frequent incursions over Croatia by USAAF and RAF aircraft.
-By April 1944 1./(Kroat.)JG had been withdrawn from the Eastern Front and its crew returned to NDH.
+By April 1944, 1./(Kroat.)JG had been withdrawn from the Eastern Front and its crew returned to NDH.
 During a period of intensive activity over the summer of 1944, the squadrons claimed some 20 Allied aircraft shot down, while at the same time receiving further Macchi C.202s, as well as several brand new Macchi C.205s.

-By the end of 1944 the squadrons had handed in their remaining worn-out Macchis for brand new German Messerschmitt 109G & K fighters.
+By the end of 1944 the squadrons had handed in their remaining worn-out Macchis for brand new German Messerschmitt Bf 109G & K fighters.
 Over 50 Messerschmitts were delivered to the squadrons and the Air Force of the Independent State of Croatia, with the final delivery taking place on 23 April 1945.

-Bomber operations over Croatia 1943-45
+Bomber operations

-Upon its return the Legion's bomber squadron was redesignated 1./(Kroat.)KG after having flown its nine Dornier Do 17Z bombers from Russia back to Croatia.
+Upon its return, the Legion's bomber squadron was redesignated 1./(Kroat.)KG after having flown its nine Dornier Do 17Z bombers from Russia back to Croatia.
 The Dorniers proved a welcome addition to the strike power of the Axis forces fighting the Partisans in occupied Yugoslavia right up to the end of July 1944, when it was incorporated into the ZNDH.
 In late 1943, a second squadron, 2./(Kroat.)KG was formed to provide operational training.
 It was equipped with Italian designed and built CANT Z.1007 and Fiat BR.20 bombers.